PSLPurdue/Server_Run/README.md

 # Basic commands and Files to run jobs on a SLURM server (Bell, Halstead, Brown)

-## This repository includes

 +   ABAQUS_PYTHON_RUN.sh        ->  Bash file to run Abaqus jobs with python scripts
 +   ABAQUS_INP_RUN.sh        	->  Bash file to run Abaqus jobs with .inp files
 +   ABAQUS_Array_Submission     ->  Bash file to run Parallel Abaqus job with SLURM array submission

+## Install enhanced terminal

-First install enhanced terminal for Windows with X11 server, tabbed SSH client, we recommend MobaXterm:
+First install enhanced terminal for Windows with X11 server, tabbed SSH client, we recommend MobaXterm, but you can also use PuTTY:

 + [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html)
 + [PuTTY](https://www.putty.org/)